ooni/probe/docs/source/writing_tests.rst

 Setup and command line passing
 ------------------------------

 Tests may define the `setUp` method that will be called every time the Test Case object is instantiated, in here you may place some common logic to all your Test Methods that should be run before any testing occurs.

-Command line arguments can be parsed thanks to the twisted `twisted.python.usage.UsageOptions` class.
+Command line arguments can be parsed thanks to the twisted :class:`twisted.python.usage.UsageOptions` class.

 You will have to subclass this and define the NetTestCase attribute usageOptions to point to a subclass of this.